 Pizzaiola – what is it?
-How to become one?
+How do you become one?
 And what they are doing to make the pizza industry a better workplace.

-Get ready, as we’re going to answer all of your questions, talk about what some pizzaiolas are doing, what you can do to empower others, and what you can do to become a better pizza maker!
+As we answer all of your questions, get ready, and talk about what some pizzaiolas are doing, what you can do to empower others, and what you can do to become a better pizza maker!

 Let’s get started!